MethodoxTech/Launcher/README.md

 - [ ] Support comments on link items (not urgent).
 - [ ] Support in-place arguments on link items (aka. so we don't always need to take from CLI use) (not urgent); This is non-trivial architectural change and may complicate code.
 - [ ] (CLI, GUI) Add simple `--interactive/-i` mode which allows picking targets interactively.
 Occassionally useful when we are lazy.
 It should be a TUI-like interface.
+- [ ] Add unit test to test parsing of various file paths

 ## Version Changelog